networkoptix/nx_open/build.md

 default build configuration - `Debug (minimal)`.
 If you need another build configuration, select it in the Visual Studio main toolbar - the CMake generation stage will be started immediately, and the build directory from the previously selected build configuration can be deleted manually.

-When performing the Generation for the first time, it will fail because the required CMake argument `-DcustomizationPackageFile=...` will not be passed.
-After the error, open "Manage Configurations..." in the configuration drop-down box in the Visual Studio toolbar, and add this argument to the "CMake command arguments:" field in the "Command arguments" section.

 If you don't need advanced debugging features, you may choose one of the Release configurations - the basics of visual debugging like breakpoints and step-by-step execution will work anyway in most